forgecommunity/signalforge/README.md

 cd ios && pod install  # iOS only
 ```

-To enable the native C++ path on React Native 0.68+ with the new architecture, turn on the new-architecture flags (`newArchEnabled=true` on Android, `ENV['RCT_NEW_ARCH_ENABLED']='1'` on iOS) and rebuild so the JSI bindings are compiled and auto-linked.【F:src/native/setup.ts†L12-L50】 For older architectures, you can install the bindings at runtime using `installJSIBindings()` during app startup.【F:src/native/setup.ts†L67-L120】 If the native module is unavailable, SignalForge falls back to the JavaScript implementation automatically.【F:src/native/setup.ts†L93-L120】
+To enable the native C++ path on React Native 0.68+ with the new architecture, turn on the new-architecture flags (`newArchEnabled=true` on Android, `ENV['RCT_NEW_ARCH_ENABLED']='1'` on iOS) and rebuild so the JSI bindings are compiled and auto-linked.
+ For older architectures, you can install the bindings at runtime using `installJSIBindings()` during app startup.
+ If the native module is unavailable, SignalForge falls back to the JavaScript implementation automatically.

 ### Basic Usage